mizrael/davidguida.net/src/_posts/2014-07-08-mvc-passing-complex-models-in-get.md

 ---
 I started recently to work on a REST WebAPI project and soon realized I needed a way to pass complex parameters to my GET actions.

-For example, in some cases I have &#8220;searcher&#8221; classes that expose properties like pagination data, text fields, identificators and so on, something like this:
+For example, in some cases I have "searcher" classes that expose properties like pagination data, text fields, identificators and so on, something like this:

 [csharp]
 public class Identificator{